British queen charms Europe's 'summit queen' on eve of EU negotiation

 Cameron is betting Merkel is so determined to keep Britain in the EU that she will help him achieve reforms he can sell to the British people, even though other leaders have warned his drive to change EU treaties will be difficult to achieve.

-Investors and allies, including the United States, say Britain’s global influence and its role as a financial center for Europe would be diminished if it quits the world’s biggest trading bloc.
+Investors and allies, including the United States, say Britain’s global influence and its role as a financialcentre for Europe would be diminished if it quits the world’s biggest trading bloc.

 Cameron says he wants to stay in a reformed EU but he has also said that he would not be heartbroken if Britain left.